Arachni/arachni/external/scripts/README.md

 will continue from the point it left off.
 ```

-## installer.tpl.sh

-Provides a template for a self-extracting installer.

 ## package.sh

 Creates an installer using an build directory (as created by ```build.sh```) and